camygiuliani/camygiuliani/README.md

-- 👋 Hi, I’m @camygiuliani , I am a Computer Science student at Sapienza Univeristy of Rome.
+- 👋 Hi, I’m @camygiuliani , I am a M.Sc.in Articial Intelligence and Robotics student at Sapienza Univeristy of Rome.
 - 👀 I’m interested in reading,music,psycology and computers!
 - 🌱 I’m currently learning C, C++, Python and AI.
 -  I’m looking to collaborate on issues like climate change and how AI can make human life better.